These healthy pop tarts are a healthier take on the traditional pop tarts! No yeast, no corn syrup, no butter, and no oil needed!

 - Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper, and set aside.

-- In a large mixing bowl, combine your flour, yogurt and sweetener and mix well, until combined.
+- In a large mixing bowl, prepare your magic dough with the sweetener and mix well, until combined.
 Using your hands, shape the dough into a thick, smooth ball.

 - Flour a kitchen surface and add a tablespoon of flour on top of the ball of dough.
 Transfer the ball of dough onto the floured surface, and knead several times.